 - Pelvis

-Traumatic Brain and Spinal Cord Injuries
+Traumatic Brain Injuries

 Traumatic brain injuries, also known as TBI, happen when a foreign object penetrates the skull.
 They can also occur when a jarring motion causes a disruption to the brain’s normal functions.
 Immediate medical care can help mitigate the damage, but the injuries sustained in pedestrian accidents are often permanent.
 A TBI may cause mental and cognitive impairments, sensory issues, memory loss, personality changes, and beyond.
 TBI injuries can be hard to evaluate and even harder to diagnose.
 The brain’s unique characteristics can make it difficult for doctor’s to understand exactly what damage has been done.